Serviceplatformen/demoservice-soapui/README.md

 ### PREREQUISITES

- * SOAP UI 5.2.1 or higher is installed.
+ * SoapUI 5.2.1 or higher is installed.

 The client is fully configured and should work as is.
-The client is tested with SOAP UI.
+The client is tested with SoapUI.

 ### CONFIG

 1. Configure keystore
-In SOAP UI go to:
+In SoapUI go to:
 File -> Preferences -> SSL settings
 -	Key Store field.
 Specify the path to demoservice.jks located in same folder as this document. (e.g - `<Folder placement>\demoservice.jks`